TimZoet/BetterTest/readme.md

 ## Parallel Runs

-BetterTest has native support for running tests in parallel using :code:`std::async`.
+BetterTest has native support for running tests in parallel using `std::async`.
 No need to write silly scripts that simulate this by running the same executable multiple times with different parameters.